sounkou-bioinfo/goServeR/README.md

 The server supports range requests and unbounded CORS.
 It uses the cgo package to call Go functions from R using the R C extension mechanisms.
 This is an experimentation with the R C extension mechanism without the very convenient Rcpp.

-The server is obviously very insecure but useful for my use case of serving local BCF/BAM files to an [ambiorix](https://ambiorix.dev/) app using [igv.js](https://github.com/igvteam/igv.js).
-This package works on  github runners and is (see github/worflows/r.yaml ), can be installed from r-universe and requires a go installation
+The server is obviously very insecure but useful for my use case of serving local BCF/BAM files to an [ambiorix](https://ambiorix.dev/) app using [igv.js](https://github.com/igvteam/igv.js) (because {httpuv} does not support range requests [as of now](https://github.com/rstudio/httpuv/issues/259)).
+This can be installed from [r-universe](https://sounkou-bioinfo.r-universe.dev/goserveR) and requires a go installation

 ## INSTALL